-cmd2 apps will accept shortened command names so long as there is no ambiguity.
-Thus, if do\divide is defined, then divid, div, or even d will suffice, so long as there are no other commands defined beginning with divid, div, or d
+cmd2 apps will accept shortened command names so long as there is no ambiguity if the abrev settable parameter is set to True.
+Thus, if do_divide is defined, then divid, div, or even d will suffice, so long as there are no other commands defined beginning with divid, div, or d.

-This behavior can be turned off with app. abbrev (see Other user-settable parameters)
+This behavior is disabled by default, but can be turned on with app. abbrev (see Other user-settable parameters)